DeaMal/Surrender/README.md

 In dev mode, all enemy movements must be confirmed by pressing the key `8`

 You can customize the colors and appearance of the map by editing files:
-- for game mode
+- for dev mode

     Game\src\main\resources\application-dev.properties

-- for dev mode
+- for production mode

     Game\src\main\resources\application-production.properties